GyurMay/google-transcriber/README.md

 ![image](https://github.com/GyurMay/google-transcriber/assets/19346467/bbe8c8c3-0fcf-4621-a3bf-bf76fc4c5128)

 3. Select the google account you want to store the transcription to.
-Give access if prompted
+Give access if prompted.
+(You only have to do this step once)

 ![image](https://github.com/GyurMay/google-transcriber/assets/19346467/c7207599-fa31-42bf-81f5-43c76e5fd426)